cis5710/cis5710-homework/hw2b/hw2b.md

 Finally, you will build the 32-bit adder module `cla`.
 Use the `gp1`, `gp4` and `gp8` modules to build your CLA tree and to compute the final sum.
 Our `cla` solution is about 30 lines of code.

-You can test your `cla` module via `pytest-3 testbench.py`.
+You can test your `cla` module via `pytest-3 -s testbench.py`.
 This is the set of tests that the autograder will run; it does not test your `gp4`/`gp8` modules by themselves.

 ## Submitting your code